Trump-McConnell 2020? Senate leader glues self to president

 In fact, McConnell and his allies have taken on Trump’s style, lashing out at media and political opponents.
 When campaign volunteers came under criticism for appearing to choke a cardboard cutout of Ocasio-Cortez at the picnic in a photo circulated online, McConnell allies said the high schoolers were being treated unfairly by opponents trying to maliciously shame them in public.

-The shift in McConnell’s strategy is not lost on Democrat Amy McGrath, the former fighter pilot and leading Democrat hoping to win the party’s nomination to challenge him next fall, her campaign said.
+The shift in McConnell’s strategy is not lost on Democrat Amy McGrath, the former fighter pilot and the leading Democrat hoping to win the party’s nomination to challenge him next fall, her campaign said.

 McGrath is telling Kentuckians that McConnell is part of the problem, a long-serving leader who has stood in the way of gun safety, health care and other legislation for years, and hardly the one to fulfill Trump’s promises.
 Democrats and Republicans say she is expected to attract plenty of fundraising dollars and volunteers in a race that could easily approach $100 million, second only to the presidential contest.